wp-plugins/tabbed-login/readme.txt

 * Bug fixes related to height of the widget
 * Updated few files to fix some bugs
 * Added language support for Greek
+* Added language support for Thai and Czach (04/03/2014)

 = 1.1.0 =